LvanWissen/schrijverskabinet-rdf/README.md

 ## Conversion to RDF

 After scraping, the data is stored in a [JSON file](https://github.com/LvanWissen/schrijverskabinet-rdf/blob/master/data/data.json) and further processed into RDF.
 The conversion is done using a [script](https://github.com/LvanWissen/schrijverskabinet-rdf/blob/master/main.py) that follows the schema.org approach in modelling entities and relations.
-The data is returned as application/trig (see the [releases](https://github.com/LvanWissen/schrijverskabinet-rdf/releases) page for the latest stable/citable version).
+The data is returned as `application/trig` (see the [releases](https://github.com/LvanWissen/schrijverskabinet-rdf/releases) page for the latest stable/citable version).

+All persons from the portraits in the data have been linked to an author in the DBNL Author Thesaurus (http://data.bibliotheken.nl/id/dataset/dbnla) using the `owl:sameAs` property.
+This can be your starting point in connecting the Schrijverskabinet data to other external datasets.

 ## Cite